emberjs/rfcs/text/0000-Component-Manager-Bounds.md

 In [RFC#2013](https://github.com/emberjs/rfcs/blob/master/text/0213-custom-components.md#detailed-design) we outlined the component lifecycle and how a custom component is associated with a manager.
 This design builds off off of that existing work and concepts.

-### `elementHook` capability
+### `bounds` capability

 The primary way of introducing new functionality to the component manager is through capabilities.
-To allow custom component managers to announce that they support element related hooks, we will introduce a `elementHook` flag to the capabilities.
-In doing so, bounds will be dispatched to a `didRenderLayout` method on the manager and `willDestroyLayout` will be called during destruction.
+To allow custom component managers to announce that they support element related hooks, we will introduce a `bounds` flag to the capabilities.
+In doing so, bounds will be dispatched to a `didCreateBounds` method on the manager and `willDestroyBounds` will be called during destruction.

 ```js
 import { capabilities } from '@ember/component';